Rachael Diniega, MA

 Showing entries 1 - 8 out of 8

-Kopf, N., Gföllner, B., Donat, J., Diniega, R., Buschmann, D., Bund, R., & Atanasova, D. (Accepted/In press).
+Kopf, N., Gföllner, B., Donat, J., Diniega, R., Buschmann, D., Bund, R., & Atanasova, D. (2024).
 Introduction.
 Entangled Future Im/mobilities.
-In Entangled Future Im/Mobilities: Interdisciplinary Perspectives on Mobility Studies from the Humanities and Social Sciences
+In Entangled Future Im/Mobilities.
+Interdisciplinary Perspectives on Mobility Studies

 Showing entries 1 - 8 out of 8